 - Nationalization application form;

-- Form with data of first degree relatives;
+- Form with the data of first degree relatives;

-- Personal curriculum form (detailed and in order);
+- Personal CV form (detailed and in order);

-- Form with description of monthly subsistence expenses and bank accounts;
+- Form with a description of monthly subsistence expenses and bank accounts;

-- Form with details of payslip, completed and signed by the company;
+- Form with the payslip details, filled in and signed by the company;

-- Child declaration form, completed and signed by the applicant's father;
+- Declaration of children form, completed and signed by the applicant's father;

 - Handwritten letter describing the reason for the desire for naturalization;